duylevietluu/PyJudgeAPI/README.md

 PyJudgeAPI is an ExpressJS API designed to execute and grade Python code on the server-side.
 This API provides a reliable and secure environment for running educational exercises, grading programming assignments, or testing code snippets in Python.

+This API is part of the larger project [ObieCode](https://obiecode.vercel.app/), which is used to run Python in the backend.

 ### Features

 - Execute Python Code: PyJudgeAPI allows users to submit Python code for execution on the server, providing real-time feedback on the output and potential errors.